Wong-Zade/OBS-Shape-Mask/README.md

 - **Rotation** — a static angle slider, plus a continuous spin option under Animation
 - **Feathered edges** — soft or hard-edged mask boundary
 - **Mask Invert** — show everything *outside* the shape instead of inside
-- **Border** — solid or dashed, with adjustable width, opacity, and an animated pulse
+- **Border** — solid border, with adjustable width, opacity, and an animated pulse
 - **Drop Shadow** — offset, blurred, colored shadow that sits behind your content
 - **Source Mask mode** — use another source's alpha channel as the mask instead of a geometric shape
 - **Hotkey-triggered pop animation** — bind a key to trigger a one-shot bouncy scale-in effect